pivoteur/biz/articles/10-reasons-not-to-invest-in-undead.md

 (5) it will be used in the Undead Marketplace to buy game assets at a discount.

-(6) t will be used as a reward in future tournaments, challenges, and the NFT Loadout Rental platform.
+(6) it will be used as a reward in future tournaments, challenges, and the NFT Loadout Rental platform.

 5. "I don't want my investment to be diluted out of existence!"